Exploring the Impact of Pay Transparency and Quiet Hiring in the Job Market

 The New Era of the Job Market

-As we settle into the new year and consider the opportunities ahead of us, here are a couple of trends in the job market that many are discussing.
+As we settle into the new year and consider the opportunities ahead of us, here are a couple of current trends in the job market that many are discussing.

 Jess, a senior project manager looking for a new role for quite some time, is in the final interview stage with a couple of companies.
 She needs an idea of the compensation to make an informed decision about the two organizations she is considering.
 She believes she has the experience and skills to meet their needs but doesn’t want to waste time if the opportunities don’t meet her needs.